sodadata/docs/soda/data-contracts.md

 pip install soda-core
 pip install soda-core-contracts
 ```
-4. Execute the following command, replacing the pacakge name with the install package that matches the type of data source you use to store data. <br />If you install Soda Library, you must also [create a Soda Cloud account]({% link soda-library/install.md %}#create-a-soda-cloud-account) in order to execute scans.
+4. Execute the following command, replacing the package name with the install package that matches the type of data source you use to store data. <br />If you install Soda Library, you must also [create a Soda Cloud account]({% link soda-library/install.md %}#create-a-soda-cloud-account) in order to execute scans.
 ```shell
 # For Soda Library, enterprise software
 pip install -i https://pypi.cloud.soda.io soda-postgres